QryptInc/QryptInc.github.io/content/openssh/_index.md

 First, visit the [Qrypt portal](https://portal.qrypt.com), make a free account, and generate a keygen token.
 Then, download our Docker Compose file [here](/docker-compose.yaml), and paste your token at the location labeled ***\<PASTE-TOKEN-HERE>***

 In your terminal, run `docker-compose up --build` to build both the sshd server and the ssh/sftp client.
-The terminal will run the sshd-server and print its debug outputs.
+The terminal will run the ***sshd-server*** container and print its debug outputs.
 To terminate the cluster, press Ctrl+C.

-When you're finished with the demo, if you'd like to remove the cluster, run `docker-compose-down` and all associated Docker containers and networks will be deleted.
+When you're finished with the demo, if you'd like to remove the cluster, run `docker-compose down` and all associated Docker containers and their network will be deleted.

 ### SSH Demo